zelvid/pealent/README.md

  0. MSG can cross the blood-brain-barrier and cause [brain damage at doses normally found in food][8].
 Yeah, yeah, I was also a skeptic before who would say, "This is pseudoscience.
 Glutamate is just an amino acid.
 It's not any different than eating any protein source."
 Just refer to that study.
 Digestion is more complicated than that simplistic model.
 There are many cases of amino acids being used in isolation to cause specific effects.
  1. Ajitide I+G doesn't have the same deleterious effect as MSG.
 Problem: Disodium 5'-guanylate is made from fish.
 It would seem silly to make the recipe non-vegan for the sake of this one ingredient that offers dubious improvements to the overall taste.

-There are some other savory agents often cited like yeast extract, nutritional yeast, tomato extract, and kombu seaweed, but the only reason they are savory is because they happen to be naturally high in glutamate (i.e., MSG).
+There are some other savory agents often cited like yeast extract, nutritional yeast, tomato extract, and kombu seaweed, but the only reason they are savory is that they happen to be naturally high in glutamate (i.e., MSG).
 By the way, using these ingredients is a way food manufacturers get away with saying they removed MSG from their products.

 Making the recipe high in protein (pea protein) is enough to make the recipe slightly savory.
 After all, the evolutionary purpose of the "umami" taste is to encourage us to consume protein, so there you go.